xiangming/jianshu/README.md

 Built with the MERN stack (MongoDB, Express, React and NodeJS).

-I use a online MongoDB Atlas, so I can prepare the mock data in advance.
+> I use a online MongoDB Atlas to prepare the mock data in advance, you may see "loading" in the pages, be patient.

 ## Technologies used